Oneirag/ong_office365/README.md

 * A client_id/app_id:
   * If you have administrative rights, you can create one in https://go.microsoft.com/fwlink/?linkid=2083908 and copy app_id from there.
   * Otherwise, you can try to use a current client_id from the already registered ones.
 To do so, get the list of current applications in csv format (using "download" in https://go.microsoft.com/fwlink/?linkid=2083908) and look for a suitable one using the `find_client_ids.py` script
+* If you don't have a client_id/app_id, or you cannot create one, then you can use the selenium alternative, that opens a browser and captures tokens from it.

 ## Configuration

+### With client_id
 In order for the software to work, a .cfg file should be created with the name `~/.ong_office365.cfg` or `ong_office365.cfg` in current directory.

 Example content of the file: